ombulabs/blog/_posts/2020-03-30-method-s-arguments-pt-2.markdown

 ---
 layout: post
-title: Ruby Method's Arguments Part 2
+title: "Exploring Method Arguments in Ruby: Part 1"
 date: 2020-03-30 09:30:00
 categories: [ruby, learning]
 author: arieljuod
 ---

-On the first part of this series [insert link here] we talked about positional arguments, but there are more types.
+On the first part of this series [insert link here](https://www.ombulabs.com/blog/ruby/learning/method-s-arguments-pt-1.html "Exploring Method Arguments in Ruby: Part 1 - The Lean Software Boutique") we talked about positional arguments, but there are more types.
 In this second part we'll talk about keyword arguments.

+Positional and keyword arguments share a lot of characteristics so we'll split this article in similar sections, but there are some key differences we'll point on each section.

 <!--more-->

-# Keyword arguments
+## Keyword arguments

-The main difference between positional and keyword arguments is that the former have to be passed in a specific order while keyword arguments can be used in any order and have a key-value hash syntax.
+The main difference between positional and keyword arguments is that the former have to be passed in a specific order while keyword arguments can be used in any order using a different syntax.

-# Required keyword arguments
+## Required keyword arguments

 These keyword arguments are required when calling a method.
 If the method defines required parameters you have to provide an argument for each key.
 The syntax when defining required keyword arguments for a method is similar to positional arguments except you need a colon at the end of the parameter name.
+Like this:

 ```ruby
 def foo(arg1:)